spawaskar-cora/cora-docs/docs/user-guide/searchskeletalelements.md

 ##### Taphonomy
 ![SE Taphonomies](../images/skeletalElements/taphonomies.png)
-The biological profile stature search is broken down in the "Element Highlights" and "Taphonomies" sections.
+The taphonomy search is broken down in the "Element Highlights" and "Taphonomies" sections.
 The element highlights section is read only and displays the following information about the selected bone:
 - Bone
 - Side
 - Completeness